Parents of late US hostage chasing North Korean assets

 The 22-year-old suffered severe brain damage and died shortly after being returned to the United States in a vegetative state in June 2017.

-The North denied that it tortured or cruelly treated the University of Virginia student and accused Washington and Seoul of a smear campaign.
+The North denied that it tortured or cruelly treated the University of Virginia student and called itself the “biggest victim” in his death while accusing Washington and Seoul of orchestrating a smear campaign.

 In December last year, a U.S. federal judge ordered North Korea pay more than $500 million in a wrongful death suit filed by the Warmbiers over their son, although they are unlikely to collect on the judgment.

-The Warmbiers are also pushing legal action seeking the closure of a hostel operated on the grounds of the North Korean embassy in Berlin and plan to go after other hostels the North operates in Europe.
+The Warmbiers have been pushing legal action seeking the closure of a hostel operated on the grounds of the North Korean Embassy in Berlin and plan to go after other hostels the country operates in Europe, which they say are aimed at pressuring governments to tighten their enforcement of sanctions against Pyongyang.

+“We cannot give up, we can’t give them a pass.
+We have to fight with all of our power,” Cindy Warmbier said.

+She also expressed hope that the Trump administration would use its diplomatic opening with Pyongyang to address the North’s human rights issues.